-This past year we have developed an emission reduction strategy with science-based targets, based on the revised measurement made in 2016.
-Science-based targets are in line with the level of decarbonization required to keep the rise in global temperature below 2°C compared to pre-industrial levels1).
+required to keep the rise in global temperature below 2°C compared to pre-industrial levels).
 In this process we have been guided by the methodology of the Sectoral Decarbonization Approach2) (Other Industry3) pathway) and made use of the associated calculation tool to form a basis for our decision.
 Our aim is to reduce emissions by 75 percent by 2050, with 2017 as the base year.
 This would render absolute emission reductions of 4 percent per year, every year, until 2050.
 Our interim targets are emission reductions of 12 percent by 2020 and of 41 percent by 2030.
-We have committed to set these targets through the Science Based Targets Initiative (SBTi) and expect validation to be completed in 2018.
+We have committed to set these targets through the Science Based Targets Initiative (SBTi) and a submission for validation was completed in 2018.
+SBTi has now assessed the submission, and, in March 2019 approved the targets set.

 Our GHG reduction targets have been set by the Group Management Team and approved by the Swedish Match AB Board of Directors.
 The responsibility to achieve the targets has been delegated to heads of our divisions.
-This organization assures that targets are integrated into, and continuously followed-up upon, as part of normal business operations and review processes.
+This organization ensures that targets are integrated into, and continuously followed-up upon, as part of normal business operations and review processes.